quicwg/base-drafts/draft-ietf-quic-tls.md

 A server will always reject 0-RTT if it sends a TLS HelloRetryRequest.
 When rejecting 0-RTT, a server MUST NOT process any 0-RTT packets, even if it could.
-When 0-RTT was rejected, a client SHOULD treat receipt of an acknowledgement for a 0-RTT packet as a connection error of type PROTOCOL_VIOLATION.
+When 0-RTT was rejected, a client SHOULD treat receipt of an acknowledgement for a 0-RTT packet as a connection error of type PROTOCOL_VIOLATION, if it is able to detect the condition.

 When 0-RTT is rejected, all connection characteristics that the client assumed might be incorrect.
 This includes the choice of application protocol, transport